Guide - Cross-Platform Development with F#

-To contribute to this guide, log on to GitHub, edit this page and send the pull request.
+This guide includes resources related to cross-platform development with F#.
+To contribute to this guide, log on to GitHub, edit this page and send a pull request.

 - Projects and Build Automation